Heavyhands VS Dumbbells

 6) Suitable for all ambulatory exercises involving both arms and legs, such as walking and running

-Weighted Hands handles are highly satisfactory for use in aerobic exercises and fulfills all of the foregoing requirements.
+Weighted Hands handles are highly satisfactory for use in aerobic exercises and fulfill all of the preceding requirements.

 Its form is such that the hand can be relaxed periodically and the constant isometric contraction of the hand and forearm muscles, which is a severe limit in prolonged exercise with dumbbells, is reduced markedly.